arvesoft/Student-System/README.md

 # Student-System
-This student system which is written ins Angular 8 and PHP
+This student system which is written ins Angular 8 and PHP.
+This repository contains the src file of the Angular project and the related PHP files in api folder.